luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only Google.
   While the YouTube is still dramatically understudied compared to other social media platforms @mungerPressingPlayPolitics2025, increasing effort is undertaken to systematically analyze content on YouTube in general and the _political_ YouTube in particular @bartlYouTubeChannelsUploads2018 @mungerPressingPlayPolitics2025.

-  YouTube is the only major social media network that is more popular among right-leaning users @mungerRightWingYouTubeSupply2022.
-  Additionally, and in contrast to other parties, populists prefer social media over talk shows @ernstPopulistsPreferSocial2019.
-  As #cite(<engesserPopulismSocialMedia2017>, form: "prose", supplement: [1123]) indicate, the logic of social media platforms gives them more freedom to use strong language when attacking elites or ostracizing others.

   // While data on Germany specifically are scarce, a study from 2016 investigating a sample of Americans reported that around 90% of youth and young adults have used YouTube at least once in the past three months @costelloWhoViewsOnline2016[315].
   // Motivated by these discoveries, we recognize the importance of examining parties' YouTube videos, particularly emphasizing the effects of populist content.